Using Circuit Templates

-Once all of the required arguments have been set, the circuit template object may be turned into builder objects that are converted to the finalized object once all of the necessary circuit information is gathered.
+Once all of the required arguments have been set, the circuit template object may be applied to builder objects that are converted to the finalized object once all of the necessary circuit information is gathered.
 This is done as follows:

 At this point, all of the rules are applied to the circuit template.
-This means that the builders are assigned values based on the rules using the values from the arguments.
+This means that the builder is assigned values based on the rules using the values from the arguments.
 In the gameroom circuit template, this includes the

 set-metadatarules. rules are predefined functions that use the values set for the template’s args that produce information necessary to fill in the blanks of the builder objects.
 The full functions used for these rules can be found within the